elmunoz42/sbcc-ev-charging-stations/README.md

 #### Decision Tree Modeling as A Tool For Inference

 - By exploring a few different correlation matrixes and decision trees Jerel and I had informative conversation about what factors affect the efficiency of the charging stations.
-- In this visualization for example you can see how the most predictive nodes when determining if a "chargin" session will be 4 hours or longer is whether the driver is using the sites by the county jail.
+- In this visualization for example you can see how the most predictive nodes when determining if a "charging" session will be 4 hours or longer is whether the driver is using the sites by the county jail.

 ![image](https://github.com/user-attachments/assets/19290255-5584-422d-85e8-2dd9aee48308)